 Universal ties in with other media, too, including video games like Silent Hill and Resident Evil.
 Every year there’s a pop culture skewing show, Bill and Ted’s Excellent Halloween Adventure, loosely based on the Bill and Ted characters from the late 1980s/early 1990s.
 In years past, and returning in 2013, the cult hit Rocky Horror Picture show got its own live tribute performance, complete with audience call-backs.

 The haunted houses are the meat of this event, and Universal features seven to eight of them each year.
 Some are in the sound stages, which means they have elaborate facades and sets.
 Others are in outer buildings, sprung tents, and even queue lines.
 Even when space is more limited, the park’s creative team makes sure they’re all immersive experiences packed with aggressive scareactors and amazing special effects.

 The event is very intense, so even though kids aren’t banned, bringing them is not recommended.
-The Halloween Horror Nights atmosphere is completely different than the kid-friendly Universal Studios Florida environment during the day.
+The Halloween Horror Nights atmosphere is completely different than the kid-friendly Universal Studios Orlando environment during the day.
 The park is dim and gloomy, and when you walk through a scare zone, you’re easy prey for lurking scareactors who delight in jumping out and surprising the unwary.
 The haunted houses are dark and disorienting, and even adults are often seen scrambling for the emergency exits because they’re overwhelmed.